zerotier/docs/docs/faq.md

 ---
 title: FAQ
+description: Answers to commonly asked questions
 ---

-Answers to commonly asked questions.

 ### What happens if a ZeroTier, Inc root goes down?